Deliver From Japan

 To make it easier to search for "PFAS-free textile," we have created and displayed a collection tag called "PFAS-FREE."

-We are continually adding products to this collection that are confirmed by the manufacturer to be PFAS-free.
+We are constantly adding products to this collection that are confirmed by the manufacturer to be PFAS-free.

 Existing textile will also be added to the collection if a manufacturer sells out their stock of the PFAS version and switches completely to PFAS-free stock.

-*Currently, depending on stock status/color/production lot, we may be partially transitioning to PFAS-free textile, but please note that in such cases, they are not yet included in the PFAS-free collection.
+*Currently, depending on stock availability/color/production lot, we may be partially transitioning to PFAS-free textile, but please note that in such cases, they are not yet included in the PFAS-free collection.

 PFAS-free textile will have "C0 water-repellent" listed in the product name and specifications.

-If you have any questions, or if the textile does not have the markings "C6" or "C0", please feel free to contact us using the link below the "Add to Cart" button on each product page and we will check with the manufacturer and get in touch.
+If you have any questions, or if the textile does not have the markings "C6" or "C0", please feel free to contact us using the link below the "Add to Cart" button on each product page, and we will check with the manufacturer and get back to you.

 *If you are shipping to California or New York in the US, there may be restrictions on ordering textile containing PFAS, so please check the laws and regulations of your state before purchasing.